*Note: both forms must be completed when applying.

 TERMS: Two (2) members appointed by the probate court for five (5) year terms.
 One (1) of the appointments must be an immediate family member of an individual eligible for residential services or supported living.

-INFORMATION TO CONSIDER BEFORE APPLYING: The “senior probate judge” of the county appoints two members of this seven member board.
+INFORMATION TO CONSIDER BEFORE APPLYING: The “senior probate judge” of the county appoints two members of this seven-member board.

+Appointees must be citizens of the United States, residents of the county, and be “interested and knowledgeable in the field of intellectual disabilities and other allied fields.”
 R.C.
-5126.021 The appointees must be citizens of the United States, residents of the county, and be “interested and knowledgeable in the field of intellectual disabilities and other allied fields” One of the probate judge’s appointments must be an immediate family member of an individual eligible for residential services or supported living.
-The appointees, “to the maximum extent possible”, should have training and experience in business management, finance, law, health care practice, personnel administration, or government service.
-The statute also states that the appointing authority should provide for the board’s membership to reflect, as nearly as possible, the composition of the county.
+5126.022.
+One of the probate judge’s appointments must be an immediate family member of an individual eligible for residential services or supported living.
+Emphasis is placed on appointees, with training and experience in “business management, finance, law, health care practice, personnel administration, or government service.”
+R.C.
+5126.021(B)(3).
+The statute also provides that the appointing authority should "[p]lace emphasis on appointing individuals who reflect, as nearly as possible, the composition of the county that the county board serves.”
+R.C.
+5126.021(B)(4).

 Any prospective appointee must file a declaration prior to their appointment that none of the above circumstances apply.
 The declaration must also provide whether the individual or an immediate family member has an ownership interest in or is under contract with any agency contracting with the board.
 R.C.
-5126.024
+5126.024.

 CURRENT APPOINTEES AND TERM EXPIRATION: